Meet Our Leadership

 Mr. Mark Kraus

 Mark Kraus is passionate about the St. Austin mission.
-He has extensive experience in both fundraising and program management, and he will use these skills to help us find our school’s next home.
+He has extensive experience in both fundraising and program management, and he will use these skills to take The St. Austin School to the next level.
 He is retired from an impressive career with Emerson and most recently led the strategy development and fundraising for the Maryville University Hockey Center.
 He is the father of five boys, two of whom attended The St. Austin School.
 His favorite thing about St. Austin is the community of positive, generous, smart, and caring people who become friends for life.
 In his free time, he likes to fish, hunt, and organize youth hockey.
 Mark hopes to continue St. Austin’s legacy by helping The St. Austin School thrive for years to come.

 Education